sharc-lab/FPGA_ECE8893/2023_Spring/Lab2/README.md

 ## Part A: Implementation of C Model for Convolution (30 points)

 Before we jump into the HLS implementation and start to play around with those pragmas that we love, we need to have a functionally correct implementation prepared to assist us with debugging.
-Without this reference C model, it is incredibly painful to debug the tiling-based convolution that you will implement after this.
+Without a reference C model, it is incredibly painful to debug the tiling-based convolution that you will implement after this.

-In this part of the lab, you are required to implement the code that performs 7 x 7 convolution.
+In this part of the lab, you have to write a C/C++ program that performs 7 x 7 convolution.
 You are provided with a testbench which reads the input image, layer parameters, as well the reference output feature map and performs a point-to-comparison with the obtained feature map.
 Mean Squared Error (MSE) is used as the metric for evaluation.

 - ```bin``` contains the reference binary files
 - ```sim.cpp``` is the testbench that checks for functional correctness
 - ```model_conv.cpp``` is the source code file you need to update to implement 7 x 7 convolution

-There are a few caveats that you would need to keep in mind while writing your convolution code.
-This [article](https://sharc-knowledgebase.netlify.app/articles/cnn/tiling-based_convolution_for_hls/) from last year's lab explaining 3 x 3 convolution may be useful.
+There are a few caveats in handling border pixels that you would need to keep in mind while writing your convolution code.
+This [article](https://sharc-knowledgebase.netlify.app/articles/cnn/tiling-based_convolution_for_hls/) from last year's assignment explaining 3 x 3 convolution may be useful.
 Most of the concepts are extensible to 7 x 7 convolution.

-**Note**: This part of the lab is simulation-only.
+**Note**: This part of the lab is **simulation-only**.
 You do not have to run Vitis synthesis!

 ### How to Run the Code
 Just like in Lab 1, simply use the provided ```Makefile```.
 Run ```make``` and then execute the output (if successfully generated) with ```csim.out```.